Maps

 }

 Go has a built-in function delete that works on maps.
-It takes two arguments.
-The first is the map and the second is the key to be removed.
+It takes two arguments and returns nothing.
+The first argument is the map and the second is the key to be removed.

 Wrapping up